DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 When ini file data is used for the Table configuration, the number of the LedWizEquivalent toy is used to match to the correct ini file.

-If a cabinet config file exists, the framework normally no do any automatic detection of output controllers and will no create any LedWizEquivalent toys automatically.
+If a cabinet config file exists, the framework will normally no dot any automatic detection of output controllers and will not create any LedWizEquivalent toys automatically.

 \section inifiles_settings Settings in DirectOutputConfig/LedControl ini files

-The content opf the ini files is a bit hard to read and understand.
+The content of the ini files is a bit hard to read and understand.
 The following paragraphs try to explain the most importants points.

-The ini files are also quite hard to edit manually.
+The ini files are  quite hard to edit manually.
 Therefore the best option to get your own settings, is to use the <a target="_blank" href="http://vpuniverse.com/ledwiz/login.php">LedWiz ConfigTool Website</a>.
 If you create your own settings, it is highly recommended that you use the \ref inifiles_testingapp "LedControlFileTester.exe" to check if your files can be parsed.

 \image html LedWizConfigTool.jpg LedWiz ConfigTool